Lkruitwagen/geopandas-parallelise/README.md

 ### Spatial Join

 The addition of [PyGEOS](https://pygeos.readthedocs.io/en/latest/) to [GeoPandas 0.8](https://geopandas.org/index.html) makes STRtree querying much faster, but with geometries more complex than points, the `intersects`,`contains`, and `within` operations take much longer.
-This repo uses PyGEOS to first assemble and query an STRTree, and then parallelises the actual spatial operation.
+This repo uses PyGEOS to first assemble and query an STRTree, and then parallelises the actual spatial operations.
+The parallelisation uses [Numpy recarrays](https://numpy.org/doc/stable/reference/generated/numpy.recarray.html) in [multiprocessing.shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html) to allow multiple workers to perform operations with shared objects.

 ## Useage